-Although only 62% of FFLs inspected in 2011 were found to be in compliance with federal gun laws,14ATF rarely revokes dealers’ licenses.
+Although only 52% of FFLs inspected in 2019 were found to be in compliance with federal gun laws,14ATF rarely revokes dealers’ licenses.
 In 2019, ATF took administrative action against over 4,500 FFLs, but only revoked or denied the renewal of 43 licenses (0.33% of those inspected).15 A 2010 Washington Post report found that, “Criminal prosecutions of corrupt dealers are even more rare [than license revocations], about 15 in a typical year.”16

 Even when ATF seeks to revoke noncompliant dealers’ licenses, the administrative process it must pursue can be subject to lengthy delays.
 The OIG’s 2013 report found that some license revocation actions took over two years to complete.17 In addition, because dealers are able to legally continue selling firearms during the revocation process, lengthy delays increase the likelihood that rogue dealers will continue to violate federal laws as they conduct their business operations.

 The Importance of Regulation

 FFLs must be monitored to ensure that firearms are not stolen or trafficked.
 The OIG report found that, between 2004 and 2011, FFLs reported 174,679 firearms missing from their inventories.18 Missing guns pose a serious risk to public safety because they may end up in criminal hands and cannot be traced to the initial purchaser19.
 Even one stolen gun can destroy many lives – one gun stolen from an FFL in Chicago was used to shoot 24 individuals – two fatally – in 27 separate shootings over the course of less than two years.20

 A September 2010 report by Mayors Against Illegal Guns concluded that routine inspections of gun dealers provide law enforcement with more opportunities to “detect potential indications of illegal gun activity, including improper recordkeeping or a dealer whose gun inventory does not match their sales records.”20 The report presented data showing that states that do not permit or require inspections of gun dealers are the sources of crime guns recovered in other states at a rate that is 50% greater than states that do permit or require such inspections.